tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ## Summary

-In this section you have got familiar with the structure of the System: the three level hierarchical system, and the elements taking place in each level.
-The following section will contain the use cases for the System.
-Based on the current knowledge and the next one you will gather in the next section you will be able to fully adopt the System, and start using it.
+In this section you have got familiar with the structure of the __System__: the three level hierarchical system, and the elements taking place in each level.
+The following section will contain the use cases for the __System__.
+Based on the current knowledge and the next one you will gather in the next section you will be able to fully adopt the __System__, and start using it.

 # Task Phases

-In this section we will get familiar with the actual usage of the System.
+In this section we will get familiar with the actual usage of the __System__.
 We will start with the summary of the different project phases, and then we are going to delve into the details of each phase.

 ## Phase Workflow